tx00-resources-en/activities/0-intro/README.md

 ###  MATERIAL:
 - You'll have access to four repositories: Material, Question Bank, Activities, and Labs.
-- We'll aim to post course materials before lectures to aid in your preparation.
+- We'll aim to post course **most** materials before lectures to aid in your preparation.

 ###  RESOURCES:
 - Our learning resources include: